dankuck/dankuck.github.io/_posts/2016-12-06-business-for-6-year-olds-part-3.md

 page_img:
 page_img_desc: ""
 no_ad: 1
+tags: bf6yo
+bf6yo_title: "Part 3"
+bf6yo_description: "how businesses are not jobs"
 ---

 A. <a href="/2016/12/03/business-for-6-year-olds-part-1.html">now has a good knowledge</a> of <a href="/2016/12/05/business-for-6-year-olds-part-2.html">what businesses are</a>, but I'm pretty sure she can't distinguish them from jobs yet.
 So I launched into that.
 Unfortunately I got off on the wrong foot.